LabChameleon/SwarmIntelligenceSolutions/Uebung3/aufgabe_2/README.md

 Basic approach I implemented only considers direction:
 * calculate average direction to all neighbors
-* move to opposite direction of all neighors
+* move to opposite direction of all neighbors

-Approach can be improved by calculating weighted average with weights being the 1/(distance to agent).
+Approach can be improved by calculating weighted average with weights 1/(distance to agent).
 However for large arenas this does not make a difference in the final outcome when each agent has maximal distance in the end.
-For small arenas, were the whole area can be covered by agents, it may improve result (I havent tested it)
+For small arenas, were the whole area can be covered by agents, it may improve results (I havent tested)

-If agent is only able to see distances move to direction where distance increases the most.
+If the agent is only able to see distances, move to direction where distance increases the most.
 This direction can be infered by jiggling around a little bit.